jarusll/the-logs/index.md

 # 2022-04-22
 I started with the TDD practice.
 I will finish the first exercise.

 Coming monday Leetcode grind starts.
+I will fuck around my personal things until this weekend, from monday strict DSA.

+I realised the testing things pretty easy if you are good at design, which smalltalk taught me.

 # 2022-04-21